 “I was skeptical about these headphones at first, but they exceeded my expectations.
 The sound performance is excellent, and the noise-canceling feature works well even when moving around while wearing them.
 It is a great choice for listening in loud environments and home listening. “

 “I was skeptical about these headphones at first, but they exceeded my expectations.
-The sound great, and the noise-canceling feature works well even when moving around while wearing them.
-I still feel comfortable after several hours using.”
+The sound good, and the active noise cancellation feature works well even when moving around while wearing them.
+I still feel comfortable for extended periods.”

 How Do They Compare to Other Similar Choices?